PacificCommunity/ofp-sam-yft-review/notes/questions.md

 4. Is there consistency between input and output variances for the CPUE, length compositions, and tag recaptures?

+5. Diagnose possible problems fitting the data in Fishery 18, Indonesian handline in Region 7.
+Is the observed catch in tonnes higher than the estimated exploitable biomass, and is the fishing mortality hitting a parameter bound at 1.3?

 ### N. Summary plots and tables

 1. Data: Total length comps over time (bubble plot or 3d histograms)